SamVivers/Azure-Tenant-Resources/README.md

 # Azure-Tenant-Resources
 Script to identify the resource groups in an azure subscription and export the ARM Template ("ResourceGroup".json) for each.
-Exports from within the subscription and stores ARM Templates in an external cental Azure Storage Account
+Exports from within the subscription and stores ARM Templates in an external central Azure Storage Account.
+In the central storage account each subsciption has its own container named "company-subscriptionId" where subscriptionId is the unique Azure Subscription Id and company is a readable identifier cut out of the email of the Azure Subscription (currently only setup to handle .com and .co.uk suffixes).
 ## Setup
 Clone this repo to desired subscriptions Azure CLI
 ### Env.
 Var.s